Queer erasure: Aromantic erasure

 Aromantic people are often erased due to the societal expectation that everyone prospers with an exclusive romantic relationship, something that Elizabeth Brake has coined as the term amatonormativity.
 Aromantic people face continued pressure and prejudice to conform to the "social norms" and form a permanent romantic relationship such as marriage.

+Asexual erasure

+Asexual people are often erased due to the societal expectation that everyone experiences sexual attraction, this is known as allonormativity.
+Asexual people face discrimination due to this stigma, including being pathologized by doctors, with asexuality being seen as a problem needed to be fixed.
+In the 2018 National LGBT survey in the United Kingdom, a survey shows that asexual people who disclosed their sexuality to healthcare staff had the highest rate of a negative effect on care, and that asexual(23%) people were the only group that had a higher rate of a negative effect than a positive effect.

 Intersex erasure

 Intersex and transgender individuals are often erased in public health research which conflates sex and gender (see sex–gender distinction).
 The narrow and inflexible definitions of sex and gender in some countries means some intersex and non-binary people are unable to obtain accurate legal documents or identification, preventing their access to public spaces, jobs, housing, education and basic services.
 It is only recently that the concept of legal rights for intersex people has been considered, even in LGBTI activist circles.
 However, there is a growing intersex activist community which campaigns for intersex human rights, and against intersex medical interventions which they see as unnecessary and mistreatment.

+Reproductive and genetic technologies have also been discussed as potential mechanisms of intersex erasure.
+Bioethical scholarship has questioned the use of preimplantation genetic diagnosis to select against embryos with intersex traits, arguing that such practices may reinforce binary assumptions about sex.
+Scholarship on the medical normalization of intersex bodies has similarly examined how clinical practices can alter or eliminate bodily variation in order to preserve institutional classifications of male and female.
+These concerns have been extended to CRISPR and related gene-editing technologies, which could move the prevention or modification of variations in sex characteristics into genomic and preimplantation contexts.